0BananaBig0/from_gcc_to_cpp/docs/ConstConstexprAndStatic.md

       static constexpr Type12 _staticMember12 = val12;
 };

+// If the `ClassName` definition is in a header file, the following statement
+// should be placed in the .cpp file to avoid One Definition Rule (ODR) violations.
 // Providing definition and initialization for the static member.
 Type1 ClassName::_staticMember1 = val1;
 Type2 ClassName::_staticMember2 = val2;